DimitriBarronmore/cyf-arenas/README.md

 ## Advanced Notice: Extending this Library

-Because the default player movement can be disabled using `Player.SetControlOverride(false)` as normal, it's very possible to create your own movement code and implement alternate soul modes using this library.
-In fact, any movement code which doesn't ignore the arena walls will mostly perform without changes.
+Because the default player movement can be disabled using `Player.SetControlOverride(false)` as normal, it's vey possible to create your own movement code and impment alternate soul modes using this library.
+In fact, movement code which doesn't ignore the arena walls may perform without changes.
 However, any code which references the Arena's x, y, height, or width will behave erratically with multiple arenas.

 The following function can be used to automatically handle collision with multiple arenas: